paulpeters144/az-func-api/README.md

 -  Simple routing for endpoints
 -  Middleware support with pre- and post-hook processing
--  Create full featured APIs in an Azure Function
+-  Create fully featured APIs in an Azure Function
 -  Typescript support for safety

 ## Installation